Bon Accord Baths: Architecture

 The complex, consisting of pool, private baths, and health suites, is housed within an Art Deco building, designed by the Aberdeen City Architect's Department and the City Engineers Department.
 Authorship has been ascribed to Alexander McRobbie, who was a young assistant in the Architect's Department and drafted the surviving plans.
+The inscription in the lobby credits A.B.
+Gardner, City Architect; Thomas F. Henderson, City Engineer; and James Hay, Convenor of the (Links and Parks) Committee.
+The architectural style is related to that of other notable buildings of the 1930s in Aberdeen, such as the Rosemount Square housing (also by the City Architect’s Department), Tullos Primary School, and the Northern Hotel; all these buildings are faced in Aberdeen granite, forming a locally specific variant of Scottish Art Deco.

 The structural system is reinforced concrete and masonry.
 The street elevation and side elevation of the front block are faced in local granite ashlar, the other exterior walls are finished with harling (viz. rough-casting).
-The relative austerity of the exterior belies drama and elegance of the interior.
+The relative austerity of the exterior belies the drama and elegance of the interior.
 The stainless steel and glass entry doors open into the ticketing hall, faced with Hopton Wood stone.
 The sycamore wood-paneled vestibule and corridor lead to a balcony, dramatically overlooking the 120 ft x 40 ft pool.
-Seating for 1,000 spectators is arranged to either side of the pool.
+Seating for approximately one thousand spectators is arranged to either side of the pool.
 A five-level 10m high reinforced concrete diving tower is situated at the 15ft deep end.
+Underwater lighting, a relative novelty at that time, was installed behind windows along the sides of the pool.

-The architectural critic and editor Catherine Slessor wrote in 2019 that "Underscored by a sense of municipal decorum and ambition, Alexander McRobbie's architecture steadfastly epitomises the famous maxim of Berthold Lubetkin: 'Nothing in too good for ordinary people'".
+The architectural critic and editor Catherine Slessor wrote in 2019 that "While not exactly sybaritic, it did have an unforgettable sense of spatial and social drama … Underscored by a sense of municipal decorum and ambition, Alexander McRobbie's architecture steadfastly epitomises the famous maxim of Berthold Lubetkin: 'Nothing in too good for ordinary people'".

 It was Category B listed in 1991.